Atif07Ali/Phase-noise-calculation/README.md

 - FFT Magnitude Spectrum (in Volts)
 - PSD (in dBV²/Hz) with peak and offset annotations

-A data file named "example_1G.ngspice" has been uploaded for Example
+**A data file named "example_1G.ngspice" has been uploaded for Reference file format**